-Choosing A Design
+Step 1: Choosing Your Design

-Preparing The Area
+Step 2: Preparing The Area

-Preparing To Lay
+Step 4: Preparing To Lay

-across the laid driveway to fill the gaps between the slabs and block the joints.
-A vibrating plate compacter can then be used to fully compact the paving, before another sweep of sand.
-This process is sometimes repeated a few times to ensure that the end result is of a high quality, with the paving settled and all gaps filled.
+across the laid driveway to fill the gaps between the slabs and block the joints so no water or foreign bodies can disrupt the drying of the paving.
+A vibrating plate compactor can then be used to fully compact the paving before another sweep of sand.
+This process is sometimes repeated a few times to ensure that the end result is of the best possible quality.